Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 On this page I'm going to focus on naming trump in the second round.
-In this round your seating position has a lot to do with that suit you should call.
+In this round, your seating position has a lot to do with that suit you should call.
 Here is a set of guidelines that should be followed.
-1st seat should try to call next, 2nd seat should call reverse next, 3rd seat would call next, and the dealer calls reverse next.
-While these guidelines are not absolute, it takes a much stronger hand to achieve success if they are not followed.
+The first seat should try to call next, the second seat should call reverse next, the third seat should call next, and the dealer calls reverse next.
+While these guidelines are not absolute, it takes a much stronger hand to achieve success when they are not followed.

-Remember: There are 7 potential trump in any hand.
-In most hands seven trump will be in play.
-Occasionally the kitty may hold 1 or 2 trump possibly but rarely 3.
+Remember: There is seven potential trump in any hand.
+In most hands, all seven trump will be in play.
+Occasionally the kitty may hold one or two trump, possibly but rarely three.
 A hallmark of the top players is that they always count trump.
 There is no better way to determine where the power cards may lay.

-In the second round, this becomes the top position for bidding.
-Consider calling next from here; many are made with only one trump and a green ace.
-As you're not putting a trump in the dealer's hand and you have first lead, this is the strongest position to make a lone call from.
+In the second round, this becomes the top position for naming trump.
+Consider calling next from here; many points are made with only one trump and a green ace.
+As you're not putting a trump in the dealer's hand and you have the first lead, this is the strongest position to make a lone call from.

 If you have to choose between two suits, favor a call in next.
 Second round calls from 3rd have a better chance of success.
-This is due to the fact that up to now everyone has passed.
+This is because up to now, everyone has passed.
 The cards are more likely to be distributed evenly

-Again the reverse next call is your best option.
+Again, the reverse next call is your best option.
 It is possible your partner had help but didn't want to chance calling.
 When playing 'stick the dealer' and you must choose between two suits, reverse next will normally be the best call.
 It is doubtful that anyone has a very strong hand.
-When you do hold a strong hand this may be a good time to try a lone.
-If the games rules allow you to deal again and you hold all junk, think about passing.
+When you do hold a strong hand, this may be a good time to try a lone.
+If the rules of the game allow you to deal again and you hold all junk, think about passing.
 Chances are you will get better cards on the next deal.